cons3rt/test-asset-fortify-simple/README.md

 * **

 *   **asset.properties** file: detailing the metadata of the test asset (name, description, etc)
+*   **LICENSE** file: Use as desired, defines licensing terms not currently required for a fortify scan
+*   **README.md** file: Add specific information about this test case, such as deployment
 *   **config directory**:
     *   **fortify-config.properties** file: defining the required test asset properties (see properties)
 *   **scripts directory**: